-Dragomir Radev, Professor in Computer Science and Engineering, the School of Information, and in the Department of Linguistics, has coached US high school students to successful competition at the 12th International Linguistics Olympiad (IOL), which was held in Beijing, China from July 21 through 25th, 2014 and was hosted by Beijing Language and Culture University.
-It is the eighth year that Radev has coached the team.
+Dragomir Radev, Professor in Computer Science and Engineering, the School of Information, and in the Department of Linguistics, has coached US high school students to successful competition at the 11th International Linguistics Olympiad (IOL), which was held in Manchester, UK, from July 22 through 26th, 2013.
+It is the seventh year that Radev has coached the team.

 Two four-student teams from the US and one from Canada made the trip to compete in the IOL from North America.
 Prof. Radev and Prof. Lori Levin of Carnegie Mellon University coached the US teams; Pat Littell, a doctoral student at the University of British Columbia, coached the Canadian team.
 The US and Canadian teams held joint practices via videoconference prior to the olympiad and arrived in England two days in advance for extensive training and team building exercises in person.

 The IOL, one of twelve international science olympiads, consists of two events.
 The first is the individual contest, a six-hour test, which this year had problems about the languages Yidini, Tundra Yukaghir, Pirahã, and Muna, as well as a problem on functional magnetic resonance imaging (fMRI).
 The second event is the team contest, which this year involved an ancient variant of Georgian, the language of the Republic of Georgia in the Caucasus region of Eurasia.
 To solve these problems, contestants must apply knowledge about the way languages work as well as logic and reasoning skills to decipher unfamiliar languages and writing systems.

 One of the two USA Teams (USA Red) won both team competitions.
 In the team problem competition, the US team was followed by Russia, Bulgaria, and Romania.